jamie-allen/chariot_day_2012/cpu_caches/presentation/preso/presentation.md

 !SLIDE transition=fade
 # Data Locality
 .notes All algorithms are dominated by that - you have to send data somewhere to have an operation performed on it, and then you have to send it back to where it can be used.
+The key thing with spatial is that data that is required together is located together.
+This is especially important for what fields are required in a structure.
+C preserves structure order but Java does not.
+The best designs for Java/Scala are to make sure your object design is very cohesive so fields are in the appropriate objects.
+With one client I got a 20% performance boost just by focusing on good cohesive design and measuring after.
+Adjacent line cache fetching can help with this but also has an impact of false sharing.

 * Spatial - reused over and over in a loop, data accessed in small regions
 * Temporal - high probability it will be reused before long

 !SLIDE transition=fade
 # Architecture
 .notes Many machines today are SMP, a multiprocessor architecture where two or more identical processors are connected to a single shared main memory and controlled by a single OS instance.
-Every socket has its own infrastructure that communicates with RAM via the frontside bus and northbridge.
+Used to be that every socket had its own infrastructure that communicates with RAM via the frontside bus and northbridge.
+(Martin: Ever since Intel's Nehalem CPU sockets have their own memory.
+Another socket does not have access to the "global" RAM, it must go via the socket that owns the memory over the socket interconnect (QPI, HT, etc.).)
 2011 Sandy Bridge and AMD Fusion integrated Northbridge functions into CPUs, along with processor cores, memory controller and graphics processing unit.
 So components are closer together today than depicted in this picture.

 <img src="300px-Schema_chipsatz.png" class="illustration" note="final slash needed"/>